qutip/qutip-qip/docs/source/qip-processor.rst

 **DispersiveCavityQED**

-Same as above, :class:`~qutip_qip.device.DispersiveCavityQED` is a simulator based on Cavity Quantum Electrodynamics.
+Same as above, :class:`.DispersiveCavityQED` is a simulator based on Cavity Quantum Electrodynamics.
 The workflow is similar to the one for the spin chain, except that the component systems are a multi-level cavity and a qubits system.
 The control Hamiltonians are the single-qubit rotation together with the qubits-cavity interaction :math:`a^{\dagger} \sigma^{-} + a \sigma^{+}`.
 The device parameters including the cavity frequency, qubits frequency, detuning and interaction strength etc.

 .. note::

-   The :meth:`~qutip_qip.device.DispersiveCavityQED.run_state` method of :class:`~qutip_qip.device.DispersiveCavityQED`
+   The :meth:`.DispersiveCavityQED.run_state` method of :class:`.DispersiveCavityQED`
    returns the full simulation result of the solver, hence including the cavity.
    To obtain the circuit result, one needs to first trace out the cavity state.

 **OptPulseProcessor**

-The :class:`~qutip_qip.device.OptPulseProcessor` uses the function in :func:`~qutip.control.pulseoptim.optimize_pulse_unitary` in the optimal control module to find the control pulses.
+The :class:`.OptPulseProcessor` uses the function in :func:`~qutip.control.pulseoptim.optimize_pulse_unitary` in the optimal control module to find the control pulses.
 The Hamiltonian includes a drift part and a control part and only the control part will be optimized.
 The unitary evolution follows

 .. math::

    U(\Delta t)=\exp(\rm{i} \cdot \Delta t [H_d  + \sum_j u_j H_j] )

-To let it find the optimal pulses, we need to give the parameters for :func:`~qutip.control.pulseoptim.optimize_pulse_unitary` as keyword arguments to :meth:`~qutip_qip.device.OptPulseProcessor.load_circuit`.
+To let it find the optimal pulses, we need to give the parameters for :func:`~qutip.control.pulseoptim.optimize_pulse_unitary` as keyword arguments to :meth:`.OptPulseProcessor.load_circuit`.
 Usually, the minimal requirements are the evolution time ``evo_time`` and the number of time slices ``num_tslots`` for each gate.
 Other parameters can also be given in the keyword arguments.
 For available choices, see :func:`~qutip.control.pulseoptim.optimize_pulse_unitary`.
 It is also possible to specify different parameters for different gates, as shown in the following example:

 .. testcode::